MarcinPasynczuk/Black-Jack-and-slot-machine./README.md

 # BlackJack and slot machine in Java.
-BlackJack and slot machine in Java without GUI, just pure Java.
+BlackJack and slot machine in Java.

 # Tech stack:
 Java